sraocodes/SRAO_CV/content/projects.md

           **Key Achievements and Tasks:**
           - Development and integration of the 8051 microcontroller, which was programmed using Assembly language and HDL Verilog.
           - Hands-on design and assembly of the circuit, which required meticulous soldering techniques to ensure the system's durability and functionality.
-          - Active collaboration with my project partner, <a href="https://www.linkedin.com/in/praveenranganath/" target="_blank">Praveen</a>, fostering an environment of teamwork.
+          - Active collaboration with my project team member <a href="https://www.linkedin.com/in/praveenranganath/" target="_blank">Praveen</a> and external member   Iranna Chatter from Bharath Electronics Ltd., fostering an environment of teamwork.
           - Successful demonstration of the prototype in real-world scenarios.
         skills:
           - type: "font"